 To resolve these issues, TechSphere implemented a Python-based solution that combined structured data (in JSON format) with a recursive search function tested using the unittest framework.
 The lab-guided approach involved creating a recursive function to extract key-value pairs from nested JSON data, common in network automation.PIs.
 The solution was tested thoroughly using unit tests to validate whether the function worked as expected, detected valid keys, ignored invalid ones, and consistently returned correct outputs.
 By automating validation and structuring the data access logic, TechSphere improved data reliability, reduced human errors, and enabled wider staff participation in maintaining device records, laying the foundation for scalable automation in their IT processes.

-Follow the steps to complete the lab:
+Follow these steps to complete the lab:

 Explore Options in the unittest Framework